-Section Title of section and change Version and date issued Front cover Last Entry and Last Certification date added.
-Version 4 November 2021 All sections upda quali unch supp follo format of this handbook has been completely ated to bring in line with a new template.
-The fication content and structure remains anged from previous version, but some of the forting information has been bought up-to-date wing a review of documents.
-The sections ated are detailed as follows: 1 1.3 Funding - content updated 1.5 Performance information - new section 2 2.5 Wider issues - content updated 2.7 Resources - content updated 3 Title updated and introductory paragraph added 3.1 Overview of the assessment - new section title and content updated 3.2 Initial assessment of learners - new section title and content updated 3.3 Planning assessment - new section title and content updated 3.6 Examining the evidence - content updated 3.18 Authentication - content updated 3.20 Reporting suspected malpractice - content updated 3.21 Quality assurance - how it works - new section title and content updated 3.22 Direct Claim Status (DCS) - new section 4 Title updated and introductory paragraph added 4.1 Assessment centre requirements - Content updated 4.2 Centre assessor responsibilities - New section title and content updated 4.3 Assessment and the Data Protection Act - New section 4.4 Internal Quality Assurance Personnel (IQA) previously section 4.3.
+Section Title of section and change Version and date issued All sections The format of this handbook has been completely updated to bring in line with a new template.
+The qualification content and structure remains unchanged from previous version, but some of the supporting information has been bought up-to-date following a review of documents.
+The sections affected are detailed as follows: Version 6 November 2021 2 2.7 Wider issues - content updated 2.10 Mode of delivery - content updated 2.14 Performance information - new section 3 Title updated and introductory paragraph added 3.1 Overview of the assessment - new section title 3.2 Initial assessment of learners - previously section 3.3.
 New section title and content updated.
+3.3 Recognition of prior learning (RPL) - previously section 3.4.
+3.4 Planning assessment - previously section 3.5.
+3.5 Making assessment decisions - previously section 3.6.
+Content updated.
+3.6 Methods of assessment - previously section 3.7.
+3.7 Authentication - new section.
+3.8 Examining the evidence - content updated 3.18 Authentication - content updated 3.21 Quality assurance - how it works - new section title and content updated 3.22 Direct Claim Status (DCS) - new section 3.23 Reporting suspected malpractice - new section some content previously in section 2.14 4 Title updated and introductory paragraph added - 4.1 Assessment centre requirements - content updated 4.2 Centre assessor responsibilities - new section title and content updated 4.3 Assessment and the Data Protection Act - new section 4.4 Internal Quality Assurance Personnel (IQA) - previously section 4.3.
+New section title and content updated.
+5 Introductory paragraph updated 5.1 Claiming certificates - content updated 5.2 Assessment review/appeals - new section title and content updated